-This includes Compilation Engagements (as defined in APES 315 ED) and other Engagements where a Member in Public Practice prepares historical or prospective financial information in accordance with an Applicable Financial Reporting Framework.
+This includes Compilation Engagements (as defined in APES 315 ED) which are in accordance with an Applicable Financial Reporting Framework or Compliance Framework and other Engagements where a Member in Public Practice compiles financial information.

 Where a Member in Public Practice performs a Compilation Engagement, the Member will generally issue a Compilation Report.
-Examples of Compilation Reports are given in Appendix 4.
+Examples of Compilation Reports are given in Appendix 2.

-Where a Member in Public Practice compiles financial information which is not within the scope of a Compilation Engagement, APES 315 ED proposes that the Member issue an Accountant's Report Disclaimer.
+Where a Member in Public Practice compiles financial information which is not within the scope of a Compilation Engagement, APES 315 ED proposes that the Member issue an Accountant's Report and Disclaimer.
 A typical example of this kind of Engagement is an Engagement to compile Financial Statements which is to be used as a basis to prepare the entity's annual tax return.

-An example of an Accountant's Report Disclaimer is in Appendix 5 to APES 315 ED.
+An example of an Accountant's Report and Disclaimer is in Appendix 3 to APES 315 ED.